rl-institut/open_plan/docs/getting_started/mathematics_simply_explained.rst

 [Das folgende ist ein einfaches Beispiel, was die Methodik der linearen Optimierung anhand eines zweidimensionalen Lösungsraums erklären soll.]
+The following example describes the principle of linear optimization in a two-dimensional space.

 An energy system with various technologies
 ------------------------------------------

 When it comes to electricity generation, we can imagine a simple energy system using solar energy and fossil fuels.
-To use solar energy we need PV tiles, and to use the fossil fuel, we need a fossil fuel power station.
-For both technologies, we are trying to find out how much capacity we should build to get the cost minimum solution.
+To use solar energy we need PV modules, and to use the fossil fuel, we need a fossil fuel power station.
+For both technologies we are trying to find out how much capacity we should build to get the cost minimum solution.
-We also have a battery, and we have the end user, who consumes energy.
+We also have a battery and we have the consumer for which we know the exact demand.
 ..
-    We also try to find out, if installing a battery would be an option to further reduce costs.
-Further our energy system contains the electricity consumption.
+    Additionally, the optimization leads to the answer of the question if installing a battery would be an option to further reduce costs.
+Further our energy system contains the electricity demand.
 ..
 [Picture Energysystem]